Skip to main content

 Think responsibly.
 Become a global citizen.
 Be part of a select group of fellow students with common interests for an enhanced, first-year student experience.

 The Faculty of Arts & Science Global Citizenship Cohort (GCC) offers a unique opportunity to connect some of your first-year courses around a common theme while interacting with a group of like-minded students.
-The theme for 2025/2026 (Fall 2025 start) is Dealing with Disagreement and Polarization (Coordinator: Dr. Katharina Stevens).
-We chose this theme because it is relevant in every part of the world, involves many interconnected issues and relates to ULethbridge’s foundational commitment to liberal education.
+We have two themes for 2026/2027 (Fall 2026 start):

 The GCC will bring together intellectually curious and globally aware students to form a cohort (or a small group of students banded together by a common thread) for a unique first-year academic experience.
 Participants will take select courses specific to their chosen theme — some of which will only be available to the cohort.
 Students will work closely with their instructors, build friendships with like-minded students, develop leadership skills and learn how they can have a positive impact on the world around them.
 Students in any Faculty of Arts & Science program can participate in the cohort.
 Students in other programs will be considered on a case-by-case basis.
 All students are encouraged to apply.